-The A9 algorithm pulls relevant results from the catalog and then ranks them according to the relevancy to the customer.
-Amazon’s algorithms keep on learning to combine several relevance aspects and analyze the user’s previous search patterns to provide the most optimal results.
+The A9 algorithm pulls relevant results from the catalog and then ranks them according to their relevancy to the customer.
+Amazon’s algorithms keep on learning to combine several relevant aspects and analyze the user’s previous search patterns to provide the most optimal results.

 The metadata helps in product content optimization, removal of duplicate content, and making the results more structured.
 It is also used in identifying the targeted region, language and promoting the pages across various search engines.

 Amazon continuously evaluates its algorithms “using human judgments, programmatic analysis, key business metrics, and performance metrics” and metadata plays a key factor in determining what shows up in search results.
 They also keep track of conversion rates, relevancy, customer feedback, retention, and product descriptions to rank a product.